 On the other hand, lack of control of trusted CAs can result in several potential risks, such as increased costs, trust issues, security risks because of CA compromise, and operational issues because of unexpected CA incidents.
 In case of cryptographic incidents, like CAs being distrusted, vulnerable algorithms or advances in technology, such as quantum computing, organizations need to be crypto agile to ensure that its operations and services to customers are not interrupted for an extended period.

 The No Outages Guarantee VIA Venafi is a reliable and easy way to solve these problems.
-It blends the power of the Venafi Platform with the experience of trained experts and a step-by-step implementation plan that supports customizable business processes.
+It blends the power of Venafi TLS Protect Cloud with the experience of trained experts and a step-by-step implementation plan that supports customizable business processes.
 By delivering the visibility, intelligence and automation required to solve the underlying people, process and technology issues that contribute to certificate-related outages, the No Outages Guarantee VIA Venafi delivers proven, repeatable outcomes at any scale.